Frequently Asked Questions

 10Do single people pay a lower advice fee than a couple?

 Yes.
-We typically apply an approximately 20% discount for singles to the fee that would be payable by a couple.
+We typically apply a 10% to 20% discount to the fee that would be payable by a couple.

 11Why is the single discount not 50%?